theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/03-march/2024-03-subscribers-friends-messages.md

 Your digital copies of the February Heritage Happenings are now available.

-Click the following link to view or download the newsletter: [Heritage Happenings Newsletter](https://heritage-happenings.github.io/happenings-issues/2024/2024-03-heritage-happenings-newsletter.pdf)
+Click the following shareable link to view or download the newsletter: [Heritage Happenings Newsletter](https://heritage-happenings.github.io/happenings-issues/2024/2024-03-happenings-newsletter.pdf)

-Click the following link to view or download the calendar: [Heritage Happenings Calendar](https://heritage-happenings.github.io/happenings-issues/2024/2024-03-happenings-calendar.pdf)
+Click the following shareable link to view or download the calendar: [Heritage Happenings Calendar](https://heritage-happenings.github.io/happenings-issues/2024/2024-03-happenings-calendar.pdf)

-The Heritage Happenings Residents Directory was not updated this month.
+The Heritage Happenings Residents Directory was updated this month.
+You copy is attached to this email.

 Theo